fogleman/Minecraft/README.md

 # Minecraft

 Simple Minecraft-inspired demo written in Python and Pyglet.
+Minecraft is a 3D based game with simulations of electrical circuitry and line and block based coding.
+This game is mainly played by kids form 7-12.

 http://www.youtube.com/watch?v=kC3lwK631X8